gullerya/data-tier/new-readme.md

 * `bandsTie.0.name` - path can get deeper...
 * `bandsTie.0.albums.1.since` - ...actually, it can get to any level of deepness

-Basically, it is possible to create a single dataset for the whole application, making a single 'uber-tie' from it and operating everything from there, but it should be considered as a bad practice.
+Basically, it is possible to create a single dataset for the whole application, making a single 'uber-tie' from it and operating everything from there, but IMHO it would be a bad practice.
 Having say that, I'll note, that there is no limitations on the size or the structure complexity of the tied model, nor there are any negative effects of those on application performance.

 `Tie` object not only meant to hold the link between the data and its namespace, but also tie's specific configurations/customizations and data management APIs.